Breast lumps and changes

 • Most breast lumps are due to natural changes in your breasts during menstrual cycles, pregnancy, breastfeeding and ageing.

-• Finding it early increases the chance of successful treatment.
+• Finding a breast lump or change early increases your chance of successful treatment if needed.

 Smiling young Pacific Island woman